Opening an international bank account is critical to the lives of many individuals and business owners.

 But, before diving in, if this is your first time visiting GlobalBanks, don’t forget to download your FREE Non-Resident Banking Starter Guide.
 It’s designed to help non-residents open an international bank account in top banking hubs around the world.

-International bank account opening can be complex, but we’re going to simplify it for you.
+International bank account opening can be complex, but we’re going to make it easy for you.

-That said, simplifying doesn’t mean we’re removing the decisions you need to make.
-It just means that you are going to be in a position to actually make those decisions by understanding the various factors that influence them.
+However, simplifying doesn’t mean we’re removing the decisions you need to make.
+Instead, it just means that you are going to be in a position to actually make those decisions by understanding the various factors that influence them.

 Let’s start by considering a few factors that can overwhelm unprepared applicants…